argilla-io/argilla/argilla/docs/reference/argilla/datasets/dataset_records.md

     1. The image can be referenced as either a remote URL, a local file path, or a PIL object.

-=== "From a Hugging face"
+=== "From a Hugging Face dataset"

-    Hugging face datasets can be passed directly to the `log` method.
+    Hugging Face datasets can be passed directly to the `log` method.
 The image field must be defined as an `Image` in the dataset's features.

     ```python
     hf_dataset = load_dataset("ylecun/mnist", split="train[:100]")